Yi Jing (I Ching WG) - The Book of Changes

 The Zhouyi ordering is also known as the ‘King Wen system of hexagrams’.
 It does not follow a mathematical progression.
 One might expect the binary nature of yin-yang to be reflected in a binary sequence so mathematically 111111 ( qián all yang) might be followed by 111110 ( gòu) gua 44 or by 011111 ( guài) gua 43.
 The ‘Ahead of Heaven’ ordering of the Shao Yong of the Song dynasty follows this strict binary order but the King Wen arrangement is in pairs of inverses or negatives so qián is followed by 000000 ( kūn all yin).
 As qián is symmetric (it is its own inverse) its negative gua ‘kun’ is chosen as its pair.
 As a ‘Book of Changes’ it is appropriate that guas are ordered in transformed pairs.

-The next pair (3 and 4) begins with 010001 ( zhūn) and its mirror is 100010 ( mēng) in this case the pair reverses the order as if seen in a mirror.
+The next pair (3 and 4) begins with 010001 ( zhūn) and its mirror is 100010 ( mēng) as in this case the pair reverses the order as if seen in a mirror.
 Why Zhun (3) follows on from Qian and Kun is not obvious.
 The arrangement of hexagrams has puzzled scholars for centuries as there are strong patterns within the ordering but no obvious rules to determine which pair should follow which.
 As the original text was written so long ago the original symbolism and meaning has been lost and reconstruction is a matter of scholarly conjecture.

-It is widely considered that the ideal structure for a hexagram is for yin lines to occur at 2 and 4 but yang lines at 3 and 5 (counting lines from the bottom).
+It is widely considered that the ideal structure for a hexagram is for yin lines to occur at 2 and 4 and yang lines at 3 and 5 (counting lines from the bottom).
 The alternating nature of the ‘ideal’ figure highlights the Chinese desire for balance and counter-balance rather than a desire for pure yin or pure yang.
 The top two lines are associated with heaven (spirit), the middle two with people (mind) and the bottom two with earth (body)

 The sequence is split into two unequal groups: the Upper Canon shàngjīng 1-30 (where yang is broadly dominate: the ‘Dao of Heaven’) and the Lower Canon xiàjīng 31-64 (where yin is broadly dominate: the ‘Dao of Humanity’).
 Why it is not split into two equal halves 32 guas is another curious mystery.